NicholiNoah/NicholiNoah/content/artwork/Devotion.md

   <div class="col-md-1">
   </div>
   <div class="col-md-10">
-    <p style="font-family: arial">"How is this art??? ...I could have done that."</br>
+    <p style="font-family: arial">"How is this art??? ...I could have done that."</br></br>
-	<i>Devotion ($3/day)</i> promotes continued conversation on 'value of food vs. appeal of branding' - a counterpoint to Andy Warhol's <i>Campbell's Soup</i> series.
+	<i>Devotion ($3/day)</i> promotes continued conversation on 'value of food vs. appeal of branding' - a counterpoint to Andy Warhol's <i>Campbell's Soup</i> series.</br>
 	Unassuming by design, <i>Devotion</i> captures the unseen discipline of the artist's process, shaped into a portrait of humanity every person can relate to: the need for food.</br>
 	Baiting the audience to critique with "How is this art??? ...I could have done that."
 Devotion responds, "Yes."</br></br>
 	Not discipline or religion.
 Nor performance art since it's not performing.
 Just a lifestyle adjustment.</br>
 	It buys the freedom to stay in flow.
 With hunger as my vehicle, Creativity takes the wheel.<br><br>Equally inspired by Erique Chagoya's <i>Enlightened Savage</i>, a dark taste of artistic individuals as sustinance (labeled and mooshed into tin cans, then packed into a box for marketing and easy distribution).</br>
 	<i>Devotion ($3/day)</i> was created out of necessity to survive.
 A diet designed to minimize myself and maximize my time
-	while scraping together enough renewable energy to dedicate everything I am to capturing this visionary life beyond status quo.</br>
+	while scraping together enough nutritional energy to dedicate everything I am to capturing a visionary life beyond status quo.</br>
 	Ripping off imposed labels.
 Clacking back the hermetically sealed tab.
-	Releasing nutritional aromas of self awareness.</br>This is the artist's process.
+	Releasing delectable aromas of identity and self awareness.</br>This is the artist's process.
 	Over and over again until the message is complete or dinner is ready.
 In this case, both.</p>
   </div>
 </div>